tds-scidac/tds-scidac.github.io/README.md

 - preview locally with `mkdocs serve` (Windows users may need to specify a port, such as `mkdocs serve --dev-addr 127.0.0.1:4000`),
 - publish with `mkdocs gh-deploy`.

+*This website is built upon the template from the [mfem](https://mfem.org) website hosted at https://github.com/mfem/web.
+We thank the mfem team for their help and suggestions.*